microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 17. **Name** the dashboard 'Engagement Accelerators Dashboard' and **click** 'create'.

-18. This new dashboard will appear in the 'Dashboard' section (of the Power BI workspace).
+18. This new dashboard will appear in the 'Dashboard' section of the Power BI workspace.

 ![Create Dashboard further steps.](media/Create-Dashboard1.png)